idrisabdulrahman/orders-payment-restql/order-service-and-payment-service/README.md

 | JWT_EXPIRATION       | the expiration time for the json-web token   | 2d                                                                  |

 > **Note**
-> Amplication generates default values and stores them under the .env file.
-It is advised to use some form of secrets manager/vault solution when using in production.
+> The generated default values are stored under the .env file.
+It is advised to use some form of secrets manager/vault like: (Google Cloud Secret Manager, HashiCorp Vault) solution when using in production.

 ## Step 2.1: Scripts - pre-requisites